 This is so simple and yet satisfying!
 Another way of working towards a zero waste Christmas.

 - Grab your cards from last year and sit with the kids cutting out all the pictures from the cards.

 - We like to use fancy scissors so that the edges look pretty.

 - Use a hole punch to cut a hole in the top for the twine or ribbon (use the ones from the wrapping so it all matches).

-A lovely set of tags to go with your Eco Wrapping.
+A lovely set of tags to go with your Eco-Friendly Christmas Wrapping.

-If you are trying to be more environmentally friendly this year, then check out the blog on more Eco-Friendly ideas for all the family.
+If you are trying to have a more environmentally friendly Christmas this year, then check out the blog on more Eco-Friendly ideas for all the family.

 More Mindful Moments

 For more ideas sent straight to your inbox then sign up to the

 You will also receive the FREE PRINTABLE AFFIRMATIONS, which are great to use at any time of year.
 You just print, cut out and pop into a jar.
 The family can all take one out a day and share a little positive mindset.